-We started to implement the Q-Learning model by adding a json file to the model, where it can store the Q-table.
+We started to implement the Q-Learning model by adding a json file to the model, where it should store the Q-table.
 Due to type issues we stopped this version.
 At the end, we implemented the Q-table similarly to SARSA.
-In fact, both models are almost identical.
-However, our goal is to find a model, whose tabular suits better to our 2048 environment.
-In the process of developing the Q- model we had to cope with the problem that the modelgets stuck in the same state where no step is activated (due to the supposed “optimality” of that move by Q considerations).
+In fact, both models are almost identical but for the updating function.
+Our goal is to compare both approaches and see whether one is more suitable to our 2048 environment.

+Many functions were originally taken from the youtuber Machine Learning with Phil(add hyperlink later…).
+Much of the code has been modified to cope with our environment and to visualize the data.
+In the process of developing the Q- model our agent got continuously stuck in the same state where no step is activated (due to the supposed “optimality” of that move by Q considerations) and could not overcome this problem with the computational power at hand.
 This has been overcome by the choseandcheck function that tracks if the state changed after an action and reduces the corresponding Q value directly in case of an inactive move.
-Like this we avoid infinite loops and luckily we could reuse this code snippet for the SARSA model in the next chapter.
+Like this we avoid infinite loops and we reused this code snippet for the SARSA model in the next chapter.
 The function checks, if the state changes and if it doesn’t, it reduces the Q-value.
-With this function we want to make sure, that our model will avoid these steps in the future and thus avoid dead-ends.
-There were other functions, which we added to the model from the youtuber Machine Learning with Phil, which we used as a template.
+With this function we want to make sure, that our model will avoid these steps in future and thus avoid dead-ends.

 Pre-test-runs

 In our first test-run we run 5’000 episodes.
 This means that each batch contains 50 episodes.
 We have used alpha as the learning rate with a value of 0.2, as gamma we have used 0.99 and epsilon, which is the exploration rate, decreases from 1 to 0.0002 over time.
 Our goal in this test-run was 256.
 Due to a bug, we couldn’t produce the average score in this test-run.